wordpress-mobile/GutenbergKit/README.md

 # GutenbergKit

-A proof of concept Gutenberg editor for native iOS apps built using web technologies.
+A proof of concept Gutenberg editor for native iOS and Android apps built using web technologies.

 <img width="320" alt="Screenshot 2024-07-01 at 10 30 11 AM" src="https://github.com/kean/GutenbergKit/assets/1567433/4d9b2fcd-30fa-46ca-895d-07e0848143b1">

 ## Development

-Before getting started, you'll need the Node dependencies to be checked out locally, which you can get by running `make build`.
+Before starting, you'll need the Node.js dependencies to be installed locally, which you can install by running `make build`.

 ### React App

-The ReactJS app is embedded in the native GutenbergKit module.
+The React app is embedded in the native GutenbergKit module.

 To launch the app in the browser, run: